-Montana Fishing Trips At Their Finest
+Extended Montana Fishing Trips

-Your tent and cots are set up- just make yourself at home.
+Your tent and cots are set up when we get to camp – just make yourself at home.
 After a hearty home-cooked meal you might want to get in a little evening fishing, go for a stroll, or just lounge around the campfire telling fishing stories over a drink.
-In the morning, get in a little fishing before breakfast, or sleep in until the enticing aroma of fresh brewed coffee, bacon, and campfire smoke lure you from your cot.
+In the morning, get in a little fishing before breakfast, or sleep in until the enticing aroma of freshly brewed coffee, bacon, and campfire smoke lure you from your cot.
 After breakfast, we pack up, jump in the boats and head down river for another fun-filled day of float-fishing.

 The South Fork is home to an incredible number of Westslope Cutthroat, and the huge Bull Trout (Dolly Varden).
-The South Fork is one of the very few places in the lower 48 where we may legally fish for these carnivorous monsters.
+The South Fork is one of the very few places in the lower 48 where we may legally fish for these carnivorous monsters!

 When you come on a South Fork Trip, if you fly, it will be into either Missoula, Kalispell or Great Falls, depending upon which trailhead we begin the trip from.
 Each trip may take a different route in, but all will end at the same place, which is nearest to Kalispell.

 We conduct very limited and highly coveted South Fork trips under Forest Service Permit #0596-0082.
 There is a lot more you need to know about a South Fork Trip.
 Please call today for more information!

 If you fly here for your Montana Fishing Trips, we can arrange for your transportation to and from the airport or hotel in the city closest to your trip location.
 Our guests may fly into or out of Missoula, Helena, Great Falls, or Kalispell, whichever is best logistically.
 Depending upon the trip, there may be an additional charge for shuttle services.
 Many groups choose to rent a vehicle for the duration of their stay and check out the Canadian Rockies and Banff National Park as well.